nathandentzau/fsu-bootcamp-git/README.md

 This will run through all the line (or blocks of code) that were changed.

-After you have added your files to be staged for commit you can check to make sure by running `git status` again.
-Now that we had staged our changes to be committed, lets commit them!
+After you have added your files to be staged for commit you can check if they were added by running `git status` again.
+Now that we have staged our changes to be committed, lets commit them!

 ```bash
 $ git commit -m "Add the HelloWorld.php file"